-Unsurprising to the person reading this, but very surprising to my sophomore self, I was wrong yet again.
-Through working in a research lab and taking several intro-level classes, I quickly discovered that, central to psychology, is the kind of math I despise most: statistics.
+Very surprisingly to my sophomore self, I was wrong yet again.
+Through working in a research lab and taking several introlevel classes, I quickly discovered that central to psychology is the kind of math I despise most: statistics.
 While I enjoyed learning about the intricacies of human behavior and of social interactions, every other aspect of psychology gave me a headache.
-This sent me back into a flurry of uncertainty and anxiety about what to do next, and for the first time, I set foot in my advisor's office.
+This sent me back into a flurry of uncertainty and anxiety about what to do next, and for the first time I set foot in my advisor's office.
 This turned out to be the best decision I've made in my time at college.